hypercore-protocol/hyperdrive-daemon/README.md

 #### `hyperdrive fs key <mountpoint>`
 Display the drive key for a mounted drive.

-- `mountpoint` must be a subdirectory of `~/Hyperdrive/` and must have been previously mounted with the mount subcommand described above.
+- `mountpoint` must be a subdirectory of `~/Hyperdrive/`.
 If `mountpoint` is not specified, the command will use the enclosing mount of your current working directory.

 By default, this command will refuse to display the key of your root drive (to dissuade accidentally sharing it).
 To forcibly display your root drive key, run this command with `--root`.